How air turbulence creates danger in the skies - KESQ

 Turbulence can occur almost anywhere and at any height, but some areas are known for being more susceptible.

-The Singapore Airlines flight from London to Singapore, appears to have diverted from its usual route over Southeast Asia’s Andaman Sea, indicating that was near where it encountered severe turbulence.
+The Singapore Airlines flight from London to Singapore, appears to encountered severe turbulence over Myanmar after crossing Southeast Asia’s Andaman Sea.

 After an analysis of around 150,000 different flight routes, turbulence prediction website Turbli found that the journey between Santiago, Chile and Viru Viru International airport in Bolivia to be the most bumpy, while the route between Almaty, Kazakhstan, and the capital of Kyrgyzstan, Bishkek, came in second on the list, which was released last year.